Edward Joseph Snowden (21 June 1983) is an American computer professional

 Laura Poitras and Ewen MacAskill, which has become known as

-the Snowden revelations.
-Snowden is currently living in Russia where he
+the Snowden Revelations.
+1 Snowden is now living in Russia where in 2022

 Snowden started working for the CIA in 2006 after attending a job fair.

 He was then assigned to the Global Communications Division at CIA